 However, it’s important to note that if you do intend to claim your mileage allowance you will need to keep a detailed and accurate mileage log.
 The easiest way to keep a mileage log for taxes is with specifically designed software.
 Thankfully, if you’re using Landlord Studio you can easily log the distance, purpose and details of all of your travel and easily run a mileage report at the end of the tax year.

 In order for your travel expenses to be deemed legitimate, they need to be both ordinary and necessary.

 For landlords, this might look like traveling to one of your rental properties to perform a routine inspection or traveling to meet accountants.
 It would not include, taking a longer route to work every day so you can drive past your rental properties or meeting another landlord friend for coffee.

 Mileage expense examples that can be claimed for rental business purposes include:

 Non-business related travel that cannot be claimed includes:

 Although what constitutes a travel expense can sometimes be ambiguous, it’s best to abide by the guidelines to avoid being penalized by the IRS.
 If you’re audited by the IRS and they determine that you have claimed unnecessary expenses (extra miles, for example), you could face penalties for overstating deductions, such as fines or even federal prison time.
 Negligence and not keeping relevant records can also lead to penalties.

-The IRS increased the standard mileage rate for tax purposes by 3c per mile for 2023.
-For the 2023 tax year, the standard mileage rate is 65.5 cents per mile.
+The IRS increased the standard mileage rate for tax purposes by 3c per mile for the 2023 tax year.

 These rates apply to electric and hybrid-electric automobiles, as well as gasoline and diesel-powered vehicles.